Maia-Everett/lintian.eu/_posts/2024-06-09-warcraft-retrospective-29.md

 ![The Oracle](/assets/wr/20240425004228_1.jpg)
 {% endfigure %}

 On one hand, it [integrates the gameplay and the story](https://tvtropes.org/pmwiki/pmwiki.php/Main/SlidingScaleOfGameplayAndStoryIntegration) as closely as possible in an RTS game, using a variety of map scripts and cinematography tricks to achieve this.
-On the other hands, it *almost* never forces silly gameplay tropes that undermine the seriousness of the story, and *almost* never treats gameplay abstractions as literally true.[^abstractions]
+On the other hand, it *almost* never forces silly gameplay tropes that undermine the seriousness of the story, and *almost* never treats gameplay abstractions as literally true.[^abstractions]

 But also, I think one of the things to which Warcraft 3 owes its enduring popularity is one of its most important characters.
 And I'm not talking about Arthas, Thrall, or Illidan, but rather the world itself.